umair077/relational-magnitudes/README.md

-# Relational Magnitudes, Definitions, and Relations
+# Relational Magnitudes, Definitions, and Transformations

 > **Relational Magnitudes are invariant vectorial quantities that conserve their value and form under transformations of translation and rotation.**